learn-co-curriculum/what-is-a-queue/README.md

 ## Wait!
 This Sounds A Lot Like an Array!

-We can actually implement a stack class using an Array as the underlying data structure!
-Arrays provide all of the methods we need for the core functionality of a stack.
+We can actually implement a Stack class using an Array as the underlying data structure!
+Arrays provide all of the methods we need for the core functionality of a Stack.
 Some of the methods we'll be adding to our Stack class include: `push`, `pop`, `peek`, `isEmpty`, and `print`.
 Do any of those sound familiar?

+However, it's important to note that an Array doesn't have to be the underlying data structure.
+It could be another data structure, such as a Linked List (don't worry if you don't know what that is).
+When calculating Big O for a Stack, we always need to consider what the underlying data structure is since that'll affect our calculations.

 ## Implement the Stack Class